A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Introduction

-where \((\cdot)^{\dagger}\) denotes the Moore-Penrose pseudo-inverse.
-Our contributions are as follows. \begin{itemize} \item We observe \(\tens{M}\) is the generalized \(\{2\}\)-inverse (or outer inverse) of \(\tens{A}\), and we obtain its pseudo-inverse.
+where \((\cdot)^{\dagger}\) denotes the Moore-Penrose pseudo-inverse as defined in \Cref{sec:notation}.
+Our contributions are as follows. \begin{itemize} \item We show \(\tens{M}\) is the generalized \(\{2\}\)-inverse (or outer inverse) of \(\tens{A}\), and we obtain its pseudo-inverse.
 We also derive an expression for \(\tens{M}\), which reduces to the Bott-Duffin inverse of \(\tens{A}\) whenever \(\tens{X}\) and \(\tens{Y}\) have the same column space. \item We obtain the pseudo-determinant of \(\tens{M}\) assuming \(\tens{A}\) is an equal-principal matrix.
-Such relation also leads to a useful pseudo-determinant identity for \(\tens{A}\). \end{itemize} We present the applications of the derived identities to Gaussian process regression.
-Namely, \begin{itemize} \item We show that the likelihood function of a form of Gaussian process regression can be recognized by the normal distribution, and we define its precision matrix by the Bott-Duffin inverse of its covariance matrix. \item The presented matrix inversion identities enable us to derive an asymptotic analysis for the Gaussian process regression with a mixed linear model. \item We analyze the computational complexity of the pseudo-determinant identities and empirically demonstrate their numerical advantages on certain matrices. \end{itemize} The presented algorithms were implemented by the python package \texttt{detkit} \citep{AMELI-2022-d}, which is a determinant toolkit that can be used to reproduce the numerical results of this paper.
+Such relation also leads to a useful pseudo-determinant identity for \(\tens{A}\). \end{itemize} We further present practical applications of the derived identities to Gaussian process regression.
+Namely, \begin{itemize} \item We show that the likelihood function of a form of Gaussian process regression can be recognized by the normal distribution, and we define its precision matrix by the Bott-Duffin inverse of its covariance matrix.
+We show such an extended definition retains the existing properties of the precision matrix related to conditional independence and the conditional and marginal precisions of the partitioned data. \item The presented matrix inversion identities enable us to derive an asymptotic analysis for the Gaussian process regression with a mixed linear model. \item We analyze the computational complexity of the pseudo-determinant identities and empirically demonstrate their numerical advantages on certain matrices. \end{itemize} The presented algorithms were implemented by the python package \texttt{detkit} \citep{AMELI-2022-d}, which is a determinant toolkit that can be used to reproduce the numerical results of this paper.
 The results of this work were also employed by \texttt{glearn}, a high-performance python package for machine learning using Gaussian process regression \citep{AMELI-2022-b}.